 7 Golf Swing Tips

 In the golf swing, the turbines are the large muscles of your hips, back, and legs.
-Your shoulders, arms, and club shafts are the transmission lines, where levers acting like transformers ratchet up the power until finally the energy is dumped to the end user–the golf ball.
+Your shoulders, arms, and club shafts are the transmission lines, where levers acting like transformers ratchet up the power until finally the energy is dumped to the end user–the golf ball, for practice at home, click the link.
 Power begins at the source: If you fail to coil, the amount of power available for transfer is reduced

 - Switch On The Power: Here’s a simple thought to help turn on your power switch: Your weight shift and the clubhead should travel in the same direction.
 During the backswing, both the weight and the clubhead move away from the target; during the downswing, the direction switches–your weight and your clubhead move toward the target.